For some reason, Western acupuncture never really worked out.

 - Probably subverted, seeing as he enjoys it.

 - Hero: The ending features this, though the result is only implied.
 Thankfully.

 - The villain of the 2007 film The Promise Keeper.

 - Return Of The Living Dead III: Julie Walker drives spikes into her own body after becoming a zombie, attempting to numb her bestial impulses with pain.
 By the end of the movie she's got rail spikes through her arms, along with nails and glass shards sticking out of her head.

 - Thir13en GhostsThe Hammer, though the event of having the nails hammered into him isn't shown on-screen, only how it looks when the Main Characters are viewing the ghosts.

-- 300: In the Bittersweet Grand Finale, where every remaining Spartan warrior is killed and outnumbered by the Persian army, many of the Spartans have arrows, swords, and other weapons encrusted in their bodies.
+- 300: In the Bittersweet Grand Finale, where the Persian army finally overwhelms the Spartans, many of the Spartans have arrows, swords, and other weapons stuck in their bodies.

 - Being pincushioned with arrows (by his own men) is how Washizu dies in Throne of Blood.